microsoft/chat-copilot/webapi/README.md

 The planner uses a separate kernel instance that can be configured with plugins that are specific to the planning process.
 Note that these plugins will be persistent across all chat requests.

 To customize the planner's kernel, you can use a custom hook that registers plugins at build time.
-A custom hook is a delegate that takes an `IServiceProvider` and an `IKernel` as parameters and performs any desired actions on the kernel.
+A custom hook is a delegate that takes an `IServiceProvider` and an `Kernel` as parameters and performs any desired actions on the kernel.
 By default, the planner will register plugins using `SemanticKernelExtensions.RegisterPluginsAsync` to load files from the `Service.SemanticPluginsDirectory` and `Service.NativePluginsDirectory` option values in `appsettings.json`.

 To use a custom hook, you can pass it as an argument to the `AddPlannerSetupHook` call in the `AddPlannerServices` method of `SemanticKernelExtensions.cs`, which will invoke the hook after the planner's kernel is created.
 See section above for an example of a custom hook function.